How to buy the right child car seat

 Car headrests can cause problems with child car seats.
-The car's headrest should not interfere with the child car seat, so when a child seat is fitted, it should sit flush against the back of the car.
-The head rest shouldn't touch the seat and it shouldn't stop the car seat touching the car fabric.
+The car's headrest shouldn't interfere with the child car seat, so when a child seat is fitted, it should sit flush against the back of the seat.
+The head rest shouldn't touch the seat and it shouldn't stop the car seat from touching the car seat fabric.

 Don't wedge your child's car seat under the car's head rest - it will stop it working in a crash.

 Sometimes the position or design of the seatbelt anchor points makes it difficult to fit a child seat securely.

 If the anchor point is too far forward, the seatbelt webbing can't pull the child seat back and down into the cushion as it should do.

 Length of seatbelt stem